Japanese battleship Kongō: 1942: Pacific War service

 Kongō and Haruna departed from the Hashirajima fleet anchorage on 29 November 1941 to begin the War in the Pacific as part of the Southern (Malay) Force's Main Body, under the overall command of Vice-Admiral Nobutake Kondō.
 On 4 December 1941, the Main Body arrived off the coast of southern Thailand and northern Malaya in preparation for the invasion of Thailand and the Malayan Peninsula four days later.
 When Britain's "Force Z"—consisting of the battleship Prince of Wales and the battlecruiser Repulse—was quickly defeated by Japan's land-based aircraft from southern Vietnam, Kongō's battlegroup withdrew from Malayan waters.
 This battlegroup subsequently sortied from Indochina for three days in mid-December to protect a reinforcement convoy traveling to Malaya, and again on 18 December to cover the Japanese Army's landing at Lingayen Gulf, Luzon, in the Philippines.
 The Main Body departed Cam Ranh Bay in French Indochina on 23 December bound for Taiwan, arriving two days later.
 In January 1942, Kongō and the heavy cruisers Takao and Atago provided distant cover for air attacks on Ambon Island.

 On 21 February, Kongō was joined by Haruna, four fast aircraft carriers, five heavy cruisers and numerous support ships in preparation for "Operation J", Japan's invasion of the Dutch East Indies.
-On 25 February, the Third Battleship Division provided cover for air attacks on the Island of Java.
+On 25 February, the Third Battleship Division provided cover for air attacks on the island of Java.
 Kongō bombarded Christmas Island off the western coast of Australia on 7 March 1942, and then she returned to Staring-baai for 15 days of standby alert.
 In April 1942, Kongō joined five fleet carriers in attacks on Colombo and Trincomalee on Ceylon.
 Following the destruction of the British heavy cruisers HMS Dorsetshire and HMS Cornwall on 5 April 1942, this naval task force moved southwest to locate the remainder of the British Eastern Fleet, then under the command of Admiral James Somerville.
+On 7 April, the Japanese oil tankers were a ways off from the main formation, resulting in Kongō refueling multiple destroyers, photographing Arare and Shiranui being refueled.
 On 9 April, one of Haruna's reconnaissance seaplanes spotted the aircraft carrier HMS Hermes south of Trincomalee.
 On the same day, Japanese air attacks sank the carrier, and Kongō was attacked but missed by nine British medium bombers.
 Having crippled the offensive capability of Britain's Eastern Fleet, the Third Battleship Division returned to Japan.
 Kongō reached Sasebo on 22 April.
 From 23 April to 2 May, Kongō was drydocked for reconfiguration of her antiaircraft armament.